The $v_n$-periodic Goodwillie tower on Wedges and Cofibres: Divergence on Moore Spaces

 We now apply these observations to the case where $h=1$ and where $X' = M^\ell$, which admits a $v_1$ self-map for $\ell \geq 3$.
 The integer $d_1$ can be taken to be $4$ in this case, by considering the type 2 complex $V_2$ which is the suspension of the cofiber of the $v_1$ self-map just mentioned.
 The analysis above shows that there is a weak equivalence of towers

 and the latter tower is split. \end{proof}

-We can finally prove our result on the $v_h$-periodic Goodwillie tower on a Moore space: \begin{theorem} The $v_1$-periodic Goodwillie tower of a Moore space $S^\ell/p$ is infinite and fails to converge. \end{theorem}
+We can finally prove our result on the $v_h$-periodic Goodwillie tower on a Moore space: \begin{theorem} The $v_1$-periodic Goodwillie tower of a Moore space $S^\ell/p$ is infinite and fails to converge for $\ell \geq 5$ and $p$ an odd prime. \end{theorem}

 \begin{proof} By the above discussion, the homotopy limit of the tower $\{\Phi_v P_n(M^\ell)\}_{n \geq 1}$ is the infinite product

 Since infinitely many of the layers have nonvanishing homotopy groups (Lemma \ref{lem:Moorelayers}) and these homotopy groups are periodic, the pigeonhole principle applies again to guarantee the existence of an integer $j$ with